davimber/aialignmentideas/humanwrittenideas.md

 The core idea is to replace parts of a neural network with language.
 This could be activations from a single layer.
 Or even replace multiple layers at a time.
-In other words, the encoder should be able to take an earlier layers activations.
-Compress it to tokens, and then rectonstruct activations from a later layer.
+In other words, the encoder should be able to take an earlier layers activations, compress it to tokens, and then rectonstruct activations from a later layer.

 There are a few reasons why this idea is attractive.
 First, language is often more auditable than a large matrix of activations.
 If we can literally read out a models thoughts step by step, that would have huge implications for safety.